|why choose Chiralabs?|

 Raman Optical Activity Spectroscopy

 Raman optical activity (pioneered by our collaborator, Professor Laurence Barron, FRS) is a research technique that is sensitive to the chirality of molecules.
 It can be used to investigate the stereochemistry of small molecules and the folding and composition of biomacromolecules such as proteins, DNA, glycoproteins and carbohydrates etc. In combination with the pattern recognition techniques developed by Chiralabs, ROA spectroscopy is proving to be a powerful tool for the future.

 High Performance Liquid Chromatography

 HPLC, either on an analytical or preparative scale, provides a means of separating the components of a chemical mixture.
-Coupling with spectroscopic detection (e.g. LC-CD or LC-UV-Vis) allows on-line characterisation of the components.
+Coupling with spectroscopic detection (e.g. LC-CD or LC-UV-Vis), electrochemical detection, or other detection (e.g. MS or RI) allows on-line characterisation of the components.
 The use of immobilised proteins as chromatographic phases aids the investigation of drug-proteins interactions.

 X-ray Diffraction Crystallography

 Single crystal X-ray diffraction is the primary technique for determining molecular structure at the atomic resolution, and allows characterisation of crystal structure, polymorphism, enantiomorphism and solvate formation.
 It is the primary standard for determining absolute stereochemistry.

 Microscopic & Elemental Analysis